- Supplements Facts

 - No unwanted organic solvents

 Veri-te™ resveratrol conforms to the resveratrol standard established by the United States Pharmacopeia (USP) and health properties and benefits observed with resveratrol with similar purity, can by extrapolated to Veri-te™.
-These include antioxidant protection, improving blood flow and vasodilation, rejuvenating mitochondria (energy powerhouses) in cells, and supporting a healthy inflammation response.
+These include antioxidant protection, promoting blood flow and vasodilation, rejuvenating mitochondria (energy powerhouses) in cells, and supporting a healthy inflammation response.

 Resveratrol is known for supporting metabolic, cardiovascular and blood sugar health.